Use your CPAP machines easily with these tips

 - For instance, go to bed when your body signals that it is sleepy rather than waiting until you are physically exhausted.
 (See the part after this one for further details.)

-- Get a good mattress and pillow to help you sleep better, and if you like to sleep on your side, look for pillows with certain designs that will make it simpler for you to use CPAP machines.
+- Get a good mattress and pillow to help you sleep better, and if you like to sleep on your side, look for pillows with certain designs that will make it simpler for you to use CPAP machine.

 - The temperature in your bedroom should be between 16 and 20 degrees Celsius, and it should be dark, quiet, and comfortable.